 EXE 501 EDUCATIONAL ASSESSMENT TECHNIQUES FOR SPECIAL EDUCATION 3

 EXE 503 INSTRUCTIONAL STRATEGIES FOR INDIVIDUALS WITH MILD DISABILITIES 3

 EXE 504 GRADUATE PRACTICUM IN SPECIAL EDUCATION 6

 Required Courses 27 cr

-In addition to completing the Student with Disabilities Generalist 7-12 requirements, candidates in a subject area extension program must complete a minimum of 18 semester hours in the chosen subject area.
-Adviser approved courses from previous undergraduate and graduate studies may be used to fulfill some or all of a subject area's extension requirements.
+In addition to completing the requirements, candidates in a subject area extension program must complete a minimum of 18 semester hours in the chosen subject area.
+Advisor approved courses from previous undergraduate and graduate studies may be used to fulfill some or all of a subject area's extension requirements.
 The 7-12 subject area extensions to the SWD Generalist 7-12 program are: Earth Science, Biology, Chemistry, Physics, Social Studies, Mathematics, English Language Arts, Spanish, French, Italian, German, Greek, Hebrew, Japanese, Latin, Mandarin, and Urdu.